 Fans even began a social media movement using the hashtags #BlackoutAuburn and #BlackoutSanford to bring them back when Georgia hosted the Auburn Tigers.

 Even though the Bulldogs usually keep these Nike football jerseys on the shelf, despite not wearing them since 2016, you’re probably going to need to buy your own Jake Fromm Black Out Replica Jersey this season and beyond.

 UGA Black Jerseys

-During this offseason, quarterback Jake Fromm revealed to CBS announcer Brad Nessler that he wants to wear the black jerseys before leaving Athens.
-Curiously enough, UGA hosts the Notre Dame Fighting Irish for a massive night game on September 21, 2019.
+During the 2019 offseason, quarterback Jake Fromm revealed to CBS announcer Brad Nessler that he wanted to wear the black jerseys before leaving Athens.
+Curiously enough, UGA hosted the Notre Dame Fighting Irish for a massive night game on September 21, 2019.

-What better time than to bust out the red and black alternates for a game that ESPN’s College GameDay will be at?
+What better time than to bust out the red and black alternates for a game that ESPN’s College GameDay would be at?